 Are you researching the best practices for remote monitoring at your sites?
 Or are you involved in migrating legacy gear?
 Whatever your case is, if you're considering the purchase of DNP3 equipment, it's important to go through this process with your eyes open, knowing all the benefits as well as the disadvantages of this protocol.

-With more information, you'll be able to take full advantage of your purchase, gaining superior visibility and control over your network and getting the most functionality for your money.
+With more information, you'll be able to take full advantage of your purchase, gaining superior visibility and control over the equipment.
+All while getting the most functionality for your money.

 Let's dive into some facts about DNP3 so we can talk about some of its pros and cons, as well as some considerations that you should keep in mind if you're planning on purchasing a SCADA system with DNP3 capabilities.